-Our small team of scientists visit schools in Cardiff and the surrounding area with a number of activities aimed at teaching children about the wonders of tissue engineering and repair.
-We cover mostly key stage 1 and key stage 2 but each activity can be tailor made to fit in with the curriculum - let us know your topic and we can see what we can do!
+Our small team of scientists visit primary schools in Cardiff and the surrounding area with a number of activities aimed at teaching children about the wonders of tissue engineering and repair.
+We cover mostly key stage 1 and key stage 2 but each activity can be tailor made to fit in with the curriculum - let us know your topic and we can accommodate.

 Our workshops are open to all and free of charge.
 For more information contact: